Vanessa Bryant Pays Tribute To Kobe & Gianna On Anniversary Of Their Deaths

 Bryant also shared a video made by the Instagram page Overtime WBB detailing Gianna’s game on the basketball court.
 She thanked the page for making the three-minute clip while referring to her daughter by her nickname of “Mambacita.”
 WNBA superstar Candace Parker paid tribute to what could have been the future of her sport in the comments section of the post, with a message consisting of heart and praising hands emoji.

 Bryant’s final post was simple, just a photo of her husband and daughter sitting courtside at a basketball game.
-Kobe and Gianna’s close relationship is well known, and their shared passion for the game saw them regularly appear at NBA games.
+Kobe and Gianna’s close relationship is well known, and their shared passion for the game saw them regularly appear at NBA matchups.
 With Gianna planning to follow in her father’s footsteps, the image was a devastating reminder of what could have been.
 The image was well received by Bryant’s followers, with more than 777,000 liking the post and the comments section filling with tributes for the legends.

-Bryant also regularly posted on her Instagram stories, sharing the sweet tribute posts made in honor of Kobe and Gianna.
-Among those who honored her husband and daughter were Gigi Hadid, Pau Gasol, La la Anthony and Kate Hudson.
+Bryant also regularly posts on her Instagram stories, sharing the sweet tribute posts made in honor of Kobe and Gianna.
+Among those who remembered her husband and daughter were Gigi Hadid, Pau Gasol, La La Anthony and Kate Hudson.